 Will New Jersey students be required to wear face masks all day?

-Students are strongly encouraged to wear face coverings and will be required to do so when social distancing cannot be maintained unless of course it inhibits their health.
+Students are required to wear face coverings and will be required to do so unless of course it inhibits their health.
 The state also seems to recognize that it may be impractical to require young children or individuals with disabilities to wear masks or face coverings.

 In a classroom setting where social distancing can take place or physical barriers are in place, face coverings can be removed while students are seated at desks but should be worn when moving about the classroom.The Road Back, Restart and Recovery Plan for Education, New Jersey Department of Education